fede-mat/markov_bond_rating/README.md

 - Simulation of bond rating transitions over 100 steps.

 ## Work in Progress
 Please note that this project is a **work in progress**.
-As I am currently attending a course on **Stochastic Dynamic Models** this semester, further refinements and insights will be incorporated as I deepen my understanding of the subject.
+As I am currently attending a course on **Stochastic Dynamic Models** this semester, further refinements and insights will be incorporated.

 ## Future Improvements
 - Incorporation of advanced stochastic modeling techniques.